flea2003/TrackAnomalyDetection/README.md

    5. Start time of the stream
    6. End time of the stream
    7. Stream speed (optional)
-3. Start a ZooKeeper server.
-That could be done by running `bin/zookeeper-server-start.sh config/zookeeper.properties`
+3. ZooKeeper server should be started.
+That could be done by running `zkServer start` or `zookeeper-server-start /usr/local/etc/kafka/zookeeper.properties`
+4. Kafka should be started.
+That could be done by running `kafka-server-start /usr/local/etc/kafka/server.properties`
-4. Create a new Kafka topic: `bin/kafka-topics.sh --create --topic test --bootstrap-server localhost:9092 --replication-factor 1 --partitions 1`.
+5. A new Kafka topic should be added: `bin/kafka-topics.sh --create --topic test --bootstrap-server localhost:9092 --replication-factor 1 --partitions 1`.
 Here the name of the topic is 'test', but that could be changed to any other string.
-5. In new terminal window, run a consumer in order to see what messages are appended to the topic.
+6. In new terminal window, a consumer should be added in order to see what messages are appended to the topic.
 That could be done by running `bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic test --from-beginning`
-6. Then, the simulator can be started by running the `main()` method.
+7. Then, the simulator can be started by running the `main()` method.
 It will start appending messages to the specified topic.
+8. When the stream stops, Kafka could be stopped by running `kafka-server-stop`

 ## Additional information
 1. If a dataset of a new format is added for which a parser has not been implemented, a wanted parser could be implemented by adding a new parser class in 'parsers' directory.
-2. The format at which the AIS signals are sent is ...
-TODO
+2. The AIS signals are sent as AIS class objects converted to a json string.
+This is a matter of convention.